-It is imperative that company personnel and contractors become familiar with site or system specific related duties and responsibilities outlined in this supplemental ERP.
-An effective response to any emergency requires preplanning and testing, to ensure all personnel are aware of their duties and that they can effectively implement them.
+It is imperative that company personnel and contractors become familiar with site or system specific related duties and responsibilities outlined in this supplemental plan.
+An effective response to any emergency requires preplanning and testing to ensure that all personnel are aware of their duties and that they can effectively implement them.